 Three terminal Blinker Element and associated circuit extract of (early) 1800 Wiring Diagram.

-Four Terminal Blinker Element in the 1800ES: In the injected 1800s a three or four terminal version was also used (or at least shown on the factory Wiring Diagrams).
-It was plugged into the back of the Emergency Flasher Switch, so this component must also be shown in the Wiring Diagram excerpt...but there are more variations...
+Four Terminal Blinker Element in the 1800ES: In the injected 1800ES a three or four terminal version (with a separate chassis connection node) was shown on the factory Wiring Diagrams).
+As with the 1800E, it was plugged into the back of the Emergency Flasher Switch, so this component must also be shown in the Wiring Diagram excerpt...but there are more variations...

 Note: The Blinker Element plugged into back of Emergency Flasher Switch is also shown on the 140 Wiring Diagram as a three terminal unit (Reference: Emergency Flasher Retrofit).
 The three terminal units are all I've ever seen in real life...on the four terminal units shown on Wiring Diagram, it looks like a Chassis connection (31) was also supplied, highlighted on the excerpt below, suggesting they may have intended an electronic Element be used, but this may be a rarity.
 Any owners who actually have the four terminal variation installed on their vehicles are invited to contact the author with pictures!

 Four terminal Blinker Element and associated circuit extract of ('72) 1800ES Wiring Diagram.
 Fourth wire (Orange) is the chassis connection, which is not present in three terminal units plugged into the back of Emergency Flasher Switch.

 Note that Emergency Flasher Switch is shown in the OFF position, with the ON position being indicated by arrow (up, counter to what is shown on most other Wiring Diagrams, and what one might expect!...don't ask me why they decided to show it like that!).